cn0047/stash/ed/t.algorithms/graph.md

 All edges can be stored in adjacent matrix or adjacent list or in icidence matrix.

+Binary decision diagram (BDD) -  is a data structure that is used to represent a Boolean function.
+On a more abstract level, BDDs can be considered as a compressed representation of sets or relations.

+Directed acyclic graph - ...

+Directed acyclic word graph - ...

 ## Path

 Path - set of edges that conncect 2 nodes.